luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-## Grid List default Order/Sort
+## Grid list default order/sort

-By default the gird list is sorted by the Primary Key (mostly known as ID) in Descending direction.
+By default the gird list is sorted by the primary key (mostly known as ID) in descending direction.
 To override the default implement just override the `ngRestListOrder` method with an array where the key is the field and value the direction of sorting.

 ```php
 public function ngRestListOrder()